Jeremie-Beucler/PCBS_spider_bias/README.md

 The *Fear of Spiders Questionnaire* (FSQ; Szymanksi & O’Donohue, 1995) contains 18 items, for which participants have to answer on a seven-point Likert scale.
 It has proven to be sensitive to non-phobic fears of spider (Muris & Merckelbach, 1996), which is the reason why I have decided to use it in my experiment.

 I translated the questionnaire in french, and put the questions in a *.txt* file.
-Then, thanks to the *Likert_scale* function I wrote for the speed evaluation part, I just had to read the file and to put the questions in a list.
+Then, thanks to the *Likert_scale* function I wrote for the speed evaluation part, **I simply had to read the *.txt* file and to put the questions in a list**.

 ```
 question_file = open('questionnaire.txt')